-Leaving the garden on the Priory Path, head through the meadow to a viewpoint with information boards detailing the sights you can see.
+Leaving the garden through a gateway on the Priory Path, head through a meadow to a viewpoint with information boards detailing the sights you can see.
 From here, instead of following the path around and downhill, turn your back on the sign and climb uphill.
-This fainter path leads up across grassland to another panormaic spot near a dead fallen tree, and joins the NT’s Skyline Walk.
+This fainter path leads up across grassland to another panoramic spot near a dead fallen tree, and joins the NT’s Skyline Walk.
 Head through the gate to join a shady path contouring left beside the railings, with views downhill and across to the picturesque Rainbow Wood House.

 Follow the path as it climbs up a flight of steps, and head left following Skyline Walk signs.
-Where the path splits at an open field, you can take either branch; they meet up at the far side of the field where the route heads through a narrow gateway.
-Keep to the left along a field edge beyond, then take a narrow path on the left, signposed as part of the Skyline Walk (from there the wayfinding should be easy, following the National Trust’s signs).
+Where the path splits at an open field, you can take any branch; they meet up at the far side of the field where the route heads through a narrow gateway.
+Keep to the left along a field edge beyond, then take a narrow path on the left, signposed as part of the Skyline Walk.
+From here the wayfinding should be easy, following the National Trust’s signs.

 This path descends through trees to Widcombe Hill, where a row of enviable houses enjoys a fine view across fields and over the city.
 Cross the road.
 A short way down the hill, the footpath branches off down the fields, before looping down to the bottom of the valley by Smallcombe Farm and Smallcombe Cemetery.
 The footpath continues ahead, up the other side of the valley and emerges into one of the finest spaces around the city: open fields (sometimes grazed by cattle) with glorious views over Bath, the elegant houses of Bathwick Hill ahead, and seas of buttercups if you visit at the right time of year.